paritytech/polkadot-sdk/README.md

 [![Polkadot-license](https://img.shields.io/badge/License-GPL3-blue)](./polkadot/LICENSE)

 Implementation of a node for the https://polkadot.network in Rust, using the Substrate framework.
 This directory currently contains runtimes for the Westend and Rococo test networks.
-Polkadot and Kusama runtimes are located in the [`runtimes`](https://github.com/polkadot-fellows/runtimes/) repository maintained by
-[the Polkadot Technical Fellowship](https://polkadot-fellows.github.io/dashboard/#/overview).
+Polkadot, Kusama and their system chain runtimes are located in the [`runtimes`](https://github.com/polkadot-fellows/runtimes/) repository maintained by [the Polkadot Technical Fellowship](https://polkadot-fellows.github.io/dashboard/#/overview).

 ## [Substrate](./substrate/)